Apply online and get coverage starting by the next day

 HMOs tend to have the cheapest monthly rates, although they can be more restrictive in the choice of providers.

 PPOs have more flexibility in where you can receive medical services, although the monthly premiums are higher than other plans.

-If you missed the open enrollment period and do not qualify for a special enrollment, there is an additional, temporary option available in Georgia: short term medical plans (STM).
+If you missed the open enrollment period and do not qualify for a special enrollment, there is an additional, temporary options available in Georgia: short term health insurance (STM).

 If you’re not familiar with short term medical insurance, here’s a brief overview of what it is and how it can work for you.

 Short term health insurance plans are a temporary alternative to the insurance plans you can buy on the Georgia marketplace.
 They’re helpful for people who missed the window to sign up for an ACA plan, were dropped from an employer (or parents’) plan, or are retired and waiting for Medicare benefits to start because they cover the basics: unforeseen accidents, illnesses, and hospital visits.
 Some have coverage up to a million dollars.

 Short term medical insurance is also referred to as “gap coverage” since it can cover you until the next open enrollment period begins and you can apply for ACA insurance.

 Unlike ACA plans, you can purchase an individual or family short term medical insurance plan in Georgia at any time on Agile Health Insurance.